List of Scream Queens characters: Chanel #5

-In "The Final Girl(s)", she and the other Chanel's are arrested for the Red Devil killings by Hester (who is the Red Devil herself and the bathtub baby).
+In "The Final Girl(s)", she and the other Chanels are arrested for the Red Devil killings by Hester (who is the Red Devil herself and the bathtub baby).
 Instead of being sent to prison, Chanel, Chanel #3 and Chanel #5 are sent to the Palmer Asylum (where Gigi raised Hester and Boone to be serial killers).
 It is revealed that Chanel #5 was given medications by the asylum doctors that transformed her so much that she became Chanel's best friend.

-After Hester confesses to her crimes, the Channels are acquitted.
+After Hester confesses to her crimes, the Chanels are acquitted.
 After graduating from Elmwood Community College with a degree in communications, Chanel #5 becomes a dental assistant where she lives in a run-down apartment with Chanel and Chanel #3 after the three of them have been disowned by their wealthy parents.
 It is revealed that since they were freed from the asylum, she is off her meds that Chanel goes back into hating her again, in a much worse treatment.
 This time Chanel #3 joining forces with Chanel in running the hate on Chanel #5.
 The three of them are approached by Cathy Munsch to work at C.U.R.E.
 Institute Hospital.
 They accept the offer.
-She was almost killed by the Green Meanie, but was able to survive.
-Later, she bonds and has a crush on a patient named Tyler, whose death made her traumatized and emotional again.
-In the end of Season 2 Chanel #5 and Zayday both stay at the C.U.R.E Institute and become doctors.
+She bonds and has a crush on a patient named Tyler, whose death made her traumatized and emotional again.
+Later, she was almost killed by the Green Meanie, but was able to survive.
+At the end of the second season, Chanel #5 and Zayday both stay at the C.U.R.E Institute and become doctors.